AndrewAPrice/Perception/building.md

 You can lean more about the build system and more commands in [Build/README.md](Build/README.md).

-## Developing
+## Code Completion Support
+Upon building, the build system generates `.clang_complete` files can be used for code completion.
 I use Sublime Text with [EasyClangComplete](https://github.com/niosus/EasyClangComplete).
-Upon building, the build system generates `.clang_complete` files which should help with automcompletion.